GovTechSG/govtech-free-access/home.md

 In collaboration with the CIO Office and Core Engineering Productivity teams, we are introducing a standardised suite of tools that will be centrally provisioned for eligible roles within GovTech product teams.
 Here’s what the pilot includes:

-- **Standardisation of Tools:** A consistent set of development tools will be available for all eligible roles, helping create a seamless experience across teams.
+- **Standardised Tools:** A consistent set of development tools will be available for all eligible roles, helping create a seamless experience across teams.
 - **Centralised Provisioning:** The CIO Office will manage tool provisioning, allowing product teams to focus on core work.
 - **Financial Optimisation:** By consolidating procurement, we can leverage bulk purchasing for cost savings for GovTech.